 Setup and Administration

-To set up sampling, you will need to be an admin or a manager in your Amplitude organization.
+To set up sampling, you will need to be an Admin in your Amplitude organization.
 Then, navigate to the "SAMPLING" option in the top right-hand corner of the Settings page for the project you wish to set up sampling for.

 Dynamic Sampling Rate